Jump Rope Warmup Routine for Jumpers of All Fitness Levels

 There’s a plyometric component to jumping, which is great if you’re preparing for a dynamic or explosive workout.

 With heavy ropes, you can now get the upper body engaged.
-For example, I love using my 1 Lb Intensity rope in my warmup to get all my muscles firing.
+For example, using the 1 Lb infinity rope for warm ups is great to get all your muscles firing.

-Finally, the jump rope is portable so I can pull them out of my bag any time I need to do a quick warmup before any workout.
+Finally, the jump rope is portable so you can pull them out of your bag any time you need to do a quick warm up before any workout.
 You can't do that with many training tools.

 Need a good set of ropes?
-Check out our most popular combo set -
+Check out our most popular set -

 No matter what kind of workout you're doing, this beginner warmup routine will get the job done - you'll get your heart rate up, your blood flowing, and your body temperature up.